 Much of the housing is provided by manufactured dwellings.
 Because of the economic attractiveness of manufactured dwellings, this demand is expected to continue.
-Over the last 17 years, an average of three houses were built a year.
+Over the last 17 years, an average of three houses were built a year in the Elsie-Jewell Planning Area.
 This includes both stick-built homes and manufactured dwelling placements.
 Between 2005 and November 2021, a total of 51 permits were issued for the construction of new single-family and two-family homes.
-Despite its sparse population, housing continues to be challenge in this planning area, as well as throughout the County.
+Despite its sparse population, housing continues to be a challenge in this planning area, as well as throughout the County.
 In order to enhance recruitment, the Jewell School District has constructed several faculty dwellings on school property.
 In 2020, the District also constructed a quadraplex to provide local affordable housing for staff.